RodriVazquezAsenjo/Updated-News/README.md

 ### Ideal Client
 - **Business**: This platform is ideal for news organizations, content creators, and companies looking to engage their audience with real-time news, user interactions, and personalized content feeds.

 - **Visitors to the Website**: The target audience includes individuals who want to stay updated with news in specific fields, ranging from technology and politics to sports and entertainment.
-Visitors can browse through a list of articles or narrow down results by category or organization.
+Visitors can browse through a list of articles or narrow down results by organization.

-- **Client Stories**: A typical user could be someone looking for the latest tech news and filtering through articles from affiliated organizations.
+- **Client Stories**: A typical user could be someone looking for the latest tech news and filtering through articles from organizations.
 An authenticated user could engage by liking articles, leaving comments, or bookmarking them for later reading.

 # User Stories and Acceptance Criteria